-- "Regionalization of School Boards".
-Thereby, DODE's previously proposed "regionalization" of School Boards have been repeatedly dismissed. - L. Moreover, if there any School Board Reapportionment plans reflecting any School Board "regionalization" plans; forwarded by DODE, for the current School Board Reapportionment period, such "regionalization" plans must be dismissed as such "regionalization" plans are entirely against the criteria set forth by 11 N.N.C. §11. - M. This Chapter supports the current School Board Election Apportionment Plan that is currently in place.
+"Regionalization of School Boards".
+Thereby, DODE's previously proposed "regionalization" of School Boards have been repeatedly dismissed.

+Moreover, if there any School Board Reapportionment plans reflecting any School Board "regionalization" plans; forwarded by DODE, for the current School Board Reapportionment period, such "regionalization" plans must be dismissed as such "regionalization" plans are entirely against the criteria set forth by 11 N.N.C. §11.
+M. This Chapter supports the current School Board Reapport.

+This Chapter supports the current School Board Election Apportionment Plan that is currently in place.
 This Chapter is unequivocally opposing any School Board Election Apportionment Plans that reflects or suggests any "regionalization" of School Boards.